Cancel anytime

 Positioning

-Wabash National is a leading player in the North American semi-trailer and truck body market.
-Its competitive advantages include a strong brand reputation, a wide product portfolio, and a large manufacturing footprint.
+Wabash National is positioned as a leading innovator and manufacturer in the trailer and transportation equipment industry.
+Their competitive advantages include a broad product portfolio, strong brand reputation, and focus on innovation.

 Total Addressable Market (TAM)